Introduction

 -

-A few additional options are available for percentage adjustments, applicable to base wage rate, annual wage rate, or FTE amounts, and may also be compounded.
-Differentials are applied first by category, then by priority order, and finally alphabetically.
+A few additional options are available for percentage adjustments that apply to base wage rate, annual wage rate, or FTE amounts.
+Adjustments are applied by type, then by the order set by your organization, and finally alphabetically.

 -